1889:

 Walt's Barn in Griffith Park, California.
 Fans at the event (hosted by The Carolwood Pacific

-Historical Society) purchase and have Anselmo sign a copy of The Disney Poster Book.
+Historical Society) are able to purchase and have Anselmo sign a copy of his The Disney Poster Book.

 2004: